Crotale (missile): K-SAM Pegasus

-In 1999, the Republic of Korea Armed Forces awarded a contract to Samsung Thales to jointly develop a South Korean-augmented Crotale NG system for the K-SAM Pegasus short-range air defense system.
+In 1999, the Republic of Korea Armed Forces awarded a contract to Samsung and Thales to jointly develop a South Korean-augmented Crotale NG system for the K-SAM Pegasus short-range air defense system.
 A new sensor system was jointly developed by Samsung and Thales to meet the required operational capability of the upcoming K-SAM Pegasus, as well as a new indigenous missile by LIG Nex1.
 The electronics and radars were developed by Samsung Electronics.
 Doosan DST integrated this modified Crotale NG system with a K200 vehicle.
 48 units were initially produced for a price-tag of 330 million Euros.
 A second batch of 66 units was ordered in 2003, valued at 470 million Euros.